VanOns/vo-html-sitemap/readme.txt

 ## Why use an HTML sitemap?

 An HTML sitemap is a great way to show your website structure to your visitors.
 It helps them to easily navigate your website.
-Besides that, it also helps search engine crawlers to index your website.
+Besides that, it helps search engine crawlers to index your website.
 This can help to improve your SEO.

 ## Features